 In deeming part of your spouse's income to you, Social Security considers two factors:

-What remains of your spouse's income is deemed to you.
+What remains of your spouse's income will be deemed to be available to you and will lower your SSI amount.
 Learn more about how Social Security counts marital income.

 Need a lawyer?
 Start here.